 UXPressia came in handy: we created persona cards there and saved generalized details here, namely, triggers and contexts, Job Stories, company descriptions, and persona roles.

 Buyer personas help us develop our product and build better communication with our users:

 When working on our research, it dawned on us how dynamic buyer personas are.
 One customer can match different profiles depending on their onboarding stage or business development phase.

 Let’s say a new company starts using Dashly.
 Their customers have a lot of support requests that are hard to process via email.
 They implement the software to set up customer support through an omnichannel website chat.
 If that’s the case, their context and goals match the ones of the buyer persona Kevin — All in one.

-With time, the customer’s website traffic increases, they get to know the platform better and decide to collect more qualified leads using Leadbot and personalized pop-ups.
-Then, they match the buyer persona Whitney — “Where are my leads?”
+With time, the customer’s website traffic increases, and they get to know the platform better and decide to collect more qualified leads using Leadbot and personalized pop-ups.
+Then, they match Whitney’s buyer persona — “Where are my leads?”

 We also profiled some buyer personas who can be our customers but don’t use our product now for some reason.
 When deciding on the future of our product, we also consider these profiles.

-We carry on customer research and updating our cards.
-After our mini session, we made another quality research to validate the profiles we generated and see how our customers can be distributed across segments.
+We carry out customer research and update our cards.
+After our mini-session, we did another quality research to validate our generated profiles and see how our customers can be distributed across segments.